Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 Step 7: Register with the Washington Department of Revenue

-Washington does not have a state income tax.
+Good news!
+Washington doesn’t have a state income tax.

-However, Washington state does impose a Business and Occupation (B&O) tax.
-Pretty much every type of business in Washington state is subject to this tax.
+That said, Washington state does impose a Business and Occupation (B&O) tax.
+The B&O tax is based off the gross income of your business, and pretty much every type of business in Washington state is subject to this tax.
 That means Sole Proprietorships, Partnerships, Corporations, and LLCs.
-The B&O tax is based off the gross income of your business.

 There is also a local-level B&O tax which varies by city and town.

-If your Washington business will sell tangible property, you’ll also need to collect and pay sales and use tax.
-Some service-based business must pay sales tax too, as listed on the state’s business tax structure page.
+And if your Washington business will sell tangible property, you’ll also need to collect and pay sales and use tax.
+Some service-based businesses must pay sales tax too, as listed on the state’s business tax structure page.

-We also recommend reading tax classifications for common business activities.
+We recommend reading tax classifications for common business activities.

 For further questions, you can also contact the Washington Department of Revenue.